Why did you choose Cornell?

 What hobbies did you do in your spare time while at Cornell?

-I was an alto in the Cornell Chorale, a co-ed choir consisting of undergraduate students, graduate students, professors, Anita with friends staff, and community members.
+I was an alto in the Cornell Chorale, a co-ed choir consisting of undergraduate students, graduate students, professors, staff, and community members.
 I had so much fun making some beautiful music with some really awesome people every week.
 When I'm not doing that or working on academic things, I enjoyed spending time with my friends.
 We regularly cooked, hung out on the slope, and explored Ithacan restaurants and thrift stores.
 At various points of my time at Cornell, I also partook in theater performances and in the Big Red Marching Band.
 Although I didn't end up sticking with the last two activities, I had some good memories there as well.

 Where do you see yourself in 10 years?